ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Introduction

+1) High computational cost: Both end-to-end and stage-to-stage approaches frequently rely on convolutional neural network (CNN)-based generative adversarial networks (GANs) or other complex frameworks, which results in excessive computational overhead and limits real-time applications \cite{corleyDeepEEGSuperresolution2018}.

+2) Extra-interpolation bias: In stage-to-stage frameworks, traditional mathematical interpolation techniques, often used as preprocessing steps, can introduce substantial bias rather than capture the true underlying characteristics of complex EEG data.
+This bias can negatively affect the generalisation performance of subsequent deep-learning models, particularly when handling challenging or noisy EEG signals \cite{kangDistortionsEEGInterregional2015}.

+3) Lack of spatiotemporal dependencies: From a spatiotemporal perspective, end-to-end methods typically do not account for the physical distances between electrodes during interpolation, which limits their ability to capture spatial relationships.
+In addition, effectively modelling the temporal dependencies inherent in EEG data remains an open challenge that has not been adequately addressed in current models \cite{svantessonVirtualEEGelectrodesConvolutional2021, tangDeepEEGSuperresolution2023}.

-To conquer these challenges, our emphasis is directed toward the development of end-to-end frameworks that obviate the necessity for mathematical interpolation methods.
-The framework is additionally required to model data proficiently in both spatial and temporal dimensions.
-Drawing inspiration from the Masked Autoencoder (MAE) \cite{heMaskedAutoencodersAre2022}, we propose the ESTformer framework, which is rooted in the Transformer architecture \cite{vaswaniAttentionAllYou2017}.
+To overcome these challenges, our emphasis is on end-to-end frameworks to obviate the need for mathematical interpolation methods.
+The backbone of the framework should proficiently model data in both spatial and temporal dimensions.
+Therefore, we propose ESTformer, which is a framework based on a transformer \cite{vaswaniAttentionAllYou2017} with a fixed-mask strategy.

-The architecture of the MAEs is compact and easy to train.
-The MAEs commonly use the random masking strategy to present different views of the same data to the model for better learning, whereas the fixed mask strategy is required by the SR task.
-Motivated by the proven strong reconstruction ability of the random masking strategy, we still suppose the fixed masking strategy possesses the potential for EEG SR reconstruction.